StarsectorCommunityApiDocs/CommunityApiDocs/README.md

 Note that IntelliJ tends to display the indentation of comments wrong and generally speaking mess up your indentation.
 I don't know why and don't know how to fix that.
-Make sure to explicitly use spaces rather than tabs to indent, as IntelliJ for some unexplicable reason ignores the editor setting to use spaces for indentation in code examples in inline doc.
+Make sure to explicitly use spaces rather than tabs to indent, as IntelliJ for some inexplicable reason ignores the editor setting to use spaces for indentation in code examples in inline doc.

 #### Extending existing documentation